debrief/pepys-import/README_Windows.md

 10. Go through the installation wizard making sure that you choose to load the 'Stack Builder' application when you exit the wizard.

-11. Use the StackBuilder application to install PostGIS
+11. Use the StackBuilder application to install PostGIS, follow the wizard through to the end.

 12. Add the Postgres bin directory to the `%PATH%` - eg. `C:\Program Files\PostgreSQL\12\bin\` - but make sure it comes _after_ the `mod_spatialite` folder (hint: using [Rapid Environment Editor](https://www.rapidee.com/en/about) makes it easy to re-arrange entries in the PATH)